hokkolo/magento_db_optimize/README.md

+**Optimize Magento 1 and Magento 2 Database**

-#Optimize Magento 1 and 2 Database
+There are many database tables in Magento 1 and Magento 2 engine, that can eat up the server diskspace.

 This is a bash script to truncate all the unwanted tables in the Magento database and reduce the size of the Magento Database.